MighTy-Weaver/SMD4RAC_Detection/README.md

 ## 4. Model Training & Evaluation

-All codes for Setting I are stored in `sparse_classificaction` directory, and Setting II are stored in `new_roow_validation` directory.
+All codes for Setting I are stored in `setting_1` directory, and Setting II are stored in `setting_2` directory.
 Training codes and scripts are stored separately.
 We also provide the evaluation codes and visualized results as shown below.

 ![setting1](./demo/SettingI_all.jpg)